kireetisangarsh-source/loan-underwriting-rag-assistant/README.md

-\# Loan Underwriting Policy RAG Assistant
+# Loan Underwriting RAG Assistant

-Loan Underwriting Policy RAG Assistant is a corporate-style RAG project that answers loan underwriting, credit eligibility, approval, rejection, and disbursement policy questions using local policy documents and synthetic loan application data.

-\## Project Overview

-This project simulates a financial loan processing workflow.
-It uses TF-IDF vector search and cosine similarity to retrieve relevant policy context from underwriting, credit eligibility, and disbursement documents.
-It also includes application lookup, approval decision explanation, KPI dashboard, and synthetic loan lifecycle data.

-\## Business Context

-Loan processing teams need to validate applicant eligibility, underwriting rules, risk scoring, approval decisions, and disbursement readiness.
-This project simulates that workflow using structured loan application records and unstructured policy documents.
+This project is a loan underwriting assistant built with Python and Streamlit.
+It helps answer questions about loan approval rules, credit eligibility, risk review, and disbursement policies.

+The project uses local text documents as the knowledge base and retrieves the most relevant policy section using TF-IDF vector search.
+It also includes a loan application lookup and a small KPI dashboard for underwriting analysis.

+## Why I built this

+I wanted to create a project close to a real business analyst workflow in a loan processing environment.
+The goal was to connect policy rules with application data and make it easier to understand why a loan is approved, rejected, or sent for manual review.

-\## Features
+## Features

-\- Local RAG-style policy assistant

-\- 250,000 synthetic loan application records

-\- Underwriting policy retrieval

-\- Credit eligibility rule retrieval

-\- Disbursement policy retrieval

-\- Loan application lookup

-\- Approval and rejection explanation

-\- KPI dashboard
+- Ask questions about loan underwriting policies
+- Retrieve relevant policy context from local documents
+- Search a loan application by application ID
+- Explain approval, rejection, or manual review decisions

-\- Approval rate, rejection rate, and manual review rate
+- View approval, rejection, and manual review rates

-\- Risk category distribution
+- Analyze risk category and loan lifecycle stage distribution

-\- Loan lifecycle stage tracking

-\- Business rules documentation

-\- UAT test cases
+- Work with 250,000 synthetic loan application records

-\## Tech Stack
+## Tech Stack

-Python, Streamlit, Pandas, Scikit-learn, TF-IDF Vector Search, Cosine Similarity, Plotly
+- Python
+- Streamlit
+- Pandas
+- Scikit-learn
+- TF-IDF Vector Search
+- Cosine Similarity
+- Plotly

-\## Project Structure
+## Project Structure

 loan-underwriting-rag-assistant/
 ├── data/

-│   ├── loan\_applications.csv

-│   ├── underwriting\_policy.txt

-│   ├── credit\_eligibility\_rules.txt

-│   └── disbursement\_policy.txt

 ├── docs/

-│   ├── business\_rules.md

-│   └── uat\_test\_cases.csv

 ├── src/

-│   ├── generate\_loan\_data.py

-│   ├── rag\_pipeline.py

-│   └── loan\_analysis.py

 ├── app.py
 ├── requirements.txt

-├── README.md

-└── .gitignore
+└── README.md

-\## How to Run
+## How to Run

-1\.
-Create virtual environment
+Create and activate a virtual environment:

 python -m venv .venv

-2\.
-Activate virtual environment

-.venv\\Scripts\\Activate.ps1
+.venv\Scripts\Activate.ps1

-3\.
-Install dependencies
+Install dependencies:

 pip install -r requirements.txt

-4\.
-Generate loan data
+Generate the loan data:

-python src\\generate\_loan\_data.py
+python src\generate_loan_data.py

-5\.
-Run Streamlit app
+Run the app:

 streamlit run app.py

-\## Sample Questions
+## Sample Questions

+- What is the minimum credit score for approval?
-\- Can an applicant with DTI above 50 percent be approved?
+- Can an applicant with DTI above 50 percent be approved?

-\- What is the minimum credit score for approval?

-\- Can rejected applications move to disbursement?
+- Can rejected applications move to disbursement?
+- Which applications require manual underwriting review?

-\- What documents are required before disbursement?
+- What documents are required before disbursement?

-\- Which applicants require manual underwriting review?

-\## Resume Summary

-Built a corporate-style loan underwriting RAG assistant using Python, Streamlit, Pandas, Scikit-learn, and TF-IDF vector search to answer policy questions, explain loan decisions, track lifecycle stages, and monitor underwriting KPIs across 250K synthetic loan applications.
+## Notes

+This project uses synthetic data only.
+It does not contain real customer or financial data.